 - HIF-3022 Phonology I (10 ECTS)

 The 60 ECTS based on coursework should be completed in the first year of study, while the second year (60 ECTS) should be dedicated to writing the thesis.
 While working on the Master¿s thesis, a seminar is offered to support the students¿ research projects.
-In the Autumn (third semester), the seminar involves linguistics majors from all languages, and in the Spring (fourth semester), there is a seminar for English linguistics in particular.
+In the Autumn (third semester), the seminar involves linguistics majors from all languages, and in the Spring (fourth semester), there is a seminar on English linguistics in particular.
 Students also get the opportunity to present their work in the LAVA-groups¿ research seminar, LAVA lunch.

 Upon the completion of the Master's programme the candidate will have the following learning outcomes: